This Week in Petroleum History, February 19 to February 25

 Although the oilfields near Lima, Ohio, produced a thick, sulfurous oil, Rockefeller had accumulated a 40-million-barrel stockpile of the cheap, sour “Lima oil.”
 His Standard Oil Company bought Frasch’s patent for a copper-oxide refining process to “sweeten” the oil.
 The desulfurized, odorless result greatly multiplied its value, making Rockefeller a fortune.

-Paid in Standard Oil shares and soon wealthy himself, Frasch moved to Louisiana, where he patented a process for mining sulfur by injecting superheated water into wells.
+Paid in Standard Oil Company shares and soon very wealthy, Frasch moved to Louisiana, where he patented a process for mining sulfur by injecting superheated water into wells.
 By 1911 he was known as the “Sulfur King.”

 February 22, 1923 – First Carbon Black Factory in Texas